-(as set out in Regulation 34 of the Public Contracts Regulations 2015); for example, it must be run as a completely electronic process, must remain open to new entrants, all suppliers on the relevant category in the Dynamic Purchasing System must be invited to quote for contracts, and it should be set up using the restricted procedure.
+(as set out in Regulation 34 of the Public Contracts Regulations 2015); for example, it must be run as a completely electronic process, must remain open to new entrants, all suppliers on the relevant category in the Dynamic Purchasing System must be invited to quote for contracts, and it should be grounds apply to it and that it meets the necessary regulatory criteria or relevant commercial capability requirements.
+Only the preferred bidder will is a standard electronic document that a tenderer for a contract to which the be required to submit all documentation to evidence the content of the form.